-JTA moved its headquarters from London in 1920 to New York in 1921.
+In 1921, JTA moved its headquarters from London to New York.
 From both sides of the Atlantic, JTA correspondents continued to report pivotal events affecting the Jewish community and the global political landscape, including anti-Semitism in Europe and America, immigration to Palestine and the rising threat of Nazism.

 In 1923, one correspondent was detained by Hitler during the Munich Beer Hall Putsch in 1923.

 JTA soon began expanding its overseas coverage, with a publication called The Palestine Daily Bulletin, sold to JTA correspondent Gershon Agronsky in 1932.
 (The publication later evolved into the Jerusalem Post).

 In the late 1930s, JTA’s offices in Berlin and Warsaw were the targets of Nazi raids; JTA’s editor in Poland, Mendel Mozes, guided his news staff to safety.
 During WWII, JTA formed a subsidiary called the Overseas News Agency (ONA), a move that facilitated non-Jewish correspondents’ access to Nazi-held territories in Europe.

 After the war, JTA continued to report developments in Europe and Palestine, and later shared reactions to the founding of the State of Israel from around the globe.